 8. Edna Kearns and Serena Kearns picketed the White House in 1917.

 9. The “Spirit of 1776” suffrage wagon played an important part in the 1913 organizing campaign on Long Island.
 The wagon was also used for speakers’ platforms, for exhibits and suffrage parades in New York City.

-Follow Suffrage Wagon News Channel with email twice a week, as well as on Facebook and Twitter.
+Follow Suffrage Wagon News Channel on Facebook and Twitter.
 Quarterly newsletters just by signing up.
-Join the conversation by commenting on the Suffrage Wagon blog.
-Stay up to date with audio podcasts and videos.
+Suffrage Wagon News Channel has video platforms on Vimeo and YouTube.